salah9abdelrahman/School-Management-System-web-API/README.md

 ## Teacher:
     .can take the addendance of class in every session.
     .can make a exam and put the results of the students.
-## Parent can follow hi son's level by:
+## Parent can follow his son's level by:
     .seeing the attendances of his son.
     .seeing the results of his son.